Click here for a newer post with a fantastic, easy homemade cocktail cherries recipe!

 Start by pitting your cherries.
-The last thing you want is a dental bill from one of your guests, so it's a good idea to get a nice pitter.
-I have broken more than one cherry pitter over the years because most of the ones I have tried have been junk.
-I have had handles break, pitting plungers come unglued and springs stop working.
-Then I found the Westmark Cherry Pitter.
-It's fantastic, and with such a simple, all-metal design, it will probably last a lifetime, It's not fancy, but it gets the job done—proof that the best tool doesn't have to look like a space-age gizmo to get good results.
+The last thing you want is a dental bill from one of your guests, so it’s a good idea to get a nice pitter.
+We have broken more than one cherry pitter over the years because most of the ones we have tried have been junk.
+Handles break, pitting plungers come unglued and springs stop working.
+Then we found the Westmark Cherry Pitter.
+It’s fantastic, and with such a simple, all-metal design, it will probably last a lifetime, It’s not fancy, but it gets the job done—proof that the best tool doesn’t have to look like a space-age gizmo to get good results.
 As you pit your cherries, it can help to catch everything in a bowl in the sink.
 Red cherry juice can fly long distances, staining everything it touches.
-Don't just let the pits drop into the sink.
+Don’t just let the pits drop into the sink.
 Save them to help flavor your syrup.

 When you reach five to seven minutes, take the cherries off the heat.
 Add the Cherry Heering, some cognac and Luxardo maraschino liqueur.
 Stir and let cool.
 Finally, you could just dump everything into a jar, but you probably have more syrup than you actually need.
 Pull out your cherries and put them into a jar one by one, avoiding the pits.
 Strain the syrup over cherries until they are covered and seal the jar and store in the refrigerator.
 That’s it.
 Done.
 Chances are that you will have some extra syrup.
 Don’t throw it out!
 It makes a fantastic cherry soda, or you can use it as substitute in some other cocktail.
 How about a cherry lemonade or a cherry Collins?
 You’ll certainly be ready with the perfect garnish.